CORPORATE INFORMATION:

 e) Expenditure on Research is recognized as expenditure in the period in which it is incurred.

-f) Wherever it is not possible to assess the useful life of an intangible asset (whether or not significant) the same is not amortised.
-Impairment on such intangible assets are reviewed annually and when there is an indication of impairment, the asset is impaired.
+f) Wherever it is not possible to assess the useful life of an intangible asset (whether or not significant) the same is not

-6. LEASE ACCOUNTING
+8. LEASE ACCOUNTING

-6.1.
 The Company recognizes, at inception of a contract a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

-6.2.
-The Company as a lessee
+Company as a lessee

 a) At the date of commencement of the lease, the Company recognizes a right-of-use ("ROU") asset representing its right to use the underlying asset for the lease term and a lease liability for all lease arrangements in which it is a lessee except for leases with a term of 12 months or less (short term leases) and leases for which the underlying assets is of low value.
-For such short term and assets of low value leases, the Company recognizes the lease payment as an expense on a straight line basis over the term of the lease.
+For such short term and assets of low value leases, the Company recognizes the lease payment as an expense on a straight-line basis over the term of the lease.

 b) At commencement date the ROU asset is measured at cost.
 The cost of the ROU asset measured at inception shall comprise of the amount of the initial measurement of the lease liability adjusted for any lease payments made at or before the commencement date less any lease incentives received, plus any initial direct costs incurred.
 The ROU assets are subsequently measured at cost less any accumulated depreciation, accumulated impairment losses, if any.